askehansen/humanizer/README.md

 => { "foo" => "bar", "boo" => "baz" }
 ```

-We can also sanitize hash of params..
+We can also sanitize a hash of params..
 This could be some Rails params

 All we need to do is pass the params and specify which params should be sanitized to what type